esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 #### Transaction modes

-There are five different transaction modes:
+There are four different transaction modes:

 **Single Mode:** The default mode, where the DMA channel will perform the copy from the source target to the destination, and trigger an interrupt once done.